 RULES FOR THE PUBLICATION OF SCIENTIFIC ARTICLES IN THE MONTHLY JOURNAL “MATERIAŁY BUDOWLANE”

 1. “Materiały Budowlane” have been published since 1946.
 In December 2021, the journal was assigned the following scientific disciplines: civil engineering and transport; architecture and urban planning; environmental engineering; material engineering; mechanical engineering; chemical engineering as well as mining and energetics.
 Articles published in the journal present scientific problems related to technology, construction, execution and use of buildings.
-By the decision of the Minister of Education and Science, made on 21st of December 2021, a scientific article published in „Building Materials” receives 100 points.
+In accordance with the announcement of the Minister of Education and Science of July 17, 2023 on the list of scientific journals and reviewed materials from international conferences, authors receive 140 points for publishing a scientific article in MATERIAŁY BUDOWLANE, monthly

 2. Scientific articles published in the monthly journal „Materialy Budowlane” are indexed in the following reference databases: